xushuo0629/CHO-PET-Denoise/README.md

 4) histopatho-logical proved that the brain lesions to be primary diffuse glioma;
 5) no anti-tumor treatment prior to PET/CT or surgery.

 Finally, 39 patients with pathological-confirmed primary diffuse glioma were enrolled for CHO PET/CT and included in the current study.

 The data presented in this study are available on request from the corresponding author.
+Please do contact  Yucheng Zhang   at  yucheng-18@mails.tsinghua.edu.cn

 ## Network architecture